vdukhovni/danecheck/README.md

 resolver (BIND 9, unbound or similar) running locally and listening on the loopback interface at UDP and TCP at 127.0.0.1:53.

-The system's "/etc/resolv.conf" file is not used.
-If you want to specify a different validating resolver, use the "-n" option to specify an alternative IP address.
+The system's `/etc/resolv.conf` file is not used.
+If you want to specify a different validating resolver, use the `-n` option to specify an alternative IP address.
 The port number cannot be changed at present.